ethan-thomason/otpot/VISION.md

 ## The Ignition opportunity

-Inductive Automation's Ignition is the dominant SCADA platform in North American manufacturing.
+Inductive Automation's Ignition is a dominant SCADA platform in North American manufacturing.
 It has a specific, identifiable network fingerprint — HTTP gateway interface, OPC-UA endpoint, Gateway Network port, Perspective web client.
 Attackers scanning for industrial targets actively look for it.

 No open source honeypot currently emulates Ignition.
 This is otpot's most unique potential contribution.
 A convincing Ignition gateway honeypot would capture targeted threat intelligence that does not currently exist in the community — specific tooling, specific exploits, specific attacker behavior directed at the most widely deployed SCADA platform in North America.